 Researching ancient landscapes through geospatial science

-My research examines how ancient communities engineered, inhabited, and transformed tropical landscapes over time.
-I integrate lidar, drone mapping, GIS, 3D modeling, excavation, coring, soils, paleoenvironmental reconstruction, and digital heritage to reconstruct long-term human–environment interaction in the Maya lowlands.
+My research examines how ancient communities engineered, inhabited, and transformed landscapes over time.
+I integrate both terrestrial and aerial lidar, drones, GIS, 3D modeling, excavation, coring, soils, paleoenvironmental reconstruction, and digital heritage to reconstruct long-term human–environment interaction in the Maya lowlands.

-My future research program is organized through the CAVE Lab — Computational Archaeology and Visualized Environments — which connects field-based archaeology, geospatial science, environmental analysis, student training, and immersive digital visualization.
+My future research program will be organized through the CAVE Lab — Computational Archaeology and Visualized Environments — which will connect field-based archaeology, digital archaeology, GIS, environmental analysis, student training, and immersive digital visualization.

 Ancient Engineered Landscapes